11 Carnivals Around the World for 2023

 The Barranquilla Carnival is the world’s second biggest fiesta with magnificent street parades, traditional dancers, local food and the South American country’s joyous cumbia music.
 For four days the Colombian port city of Barranquilla turns topsy-turvy with parties, music, dance and colour, doing justice to the Carnival’s motto Quien lo vive, es quien lo goza, “Those who live it are those who enjoy it”.
 Further information on the Barranquilla Carnival.

 The town of Menton on the Côte d’Azur bursts into yellow with stunning displays, floats and sculptures made of citrus fruit.
 Noted for the quality of its lemons, Menton first held La Fête du Citron in 1934.
 Thousands of people turn up each year to see over 100 tonnes of fruit turned into wonderful displays.
-This year’s festival has the theme of Fantastic Worlds.
+This year’s festival has the theme of Rock and Opera.
 Further information on the Fete du Citron.

 Just along the coast and at the same time as they are displaying lemons in Menton, Nice is celebrating one of the oldest in the world.
 Charles Anjou, the Count of Provence, was said to have visited it in 1294, although then it was a more private affair, without the flower parades that characterise the current carnival.
-In celebration of the rich relationship between Nice and the film industry, this year’s carnival celebrates the King of Cinema.
+In celebration of the rich relationship between Nice and the film industry, this year’s carnival celebrates King of the Treasures of the World.
 Further information on the Nice Carnival.

-If wearing masks is our thing, then the Venice Carnival is the place to be this Carnival season.
+If wearing masks is your thing – even post-covid -, then the Venice Carnival is the place to be this Carnival season.
 Masked regattas and the most beautiful mask competition are held in the Italian city, as flying angels and eagles descend upon St Mark’s Square and the Doge’s Palace.
 There is even a beauty contest.
 If your budget stretches you might even attend a masked ball.
+This year’s theme is the enigmatic Take Your Time for the Original Signs.
 Further information on the Venice Carnival.

 One of the gay capitals of Europe, the Catalonian coastal town of Sitges welcomes 250,000 partygoers coming for a week of pumping parties, drag processions and colourful parades, culminating with the burial of the sardine.
 During this time, the streets are brought to life with parties, music, dancing, parades and performances.
 All this and Barcelona on your doorstep too.
 Who needs a second invitation?
 Further information on the Sitges Carnival.